MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/comments.md

 ## Resolve a comment

 Comments are commonly questions, feedback, or ideas that are important context to live alongside your app.
-But, they may not be active discussions anymore.
+But they may not be active discussions anymore.
 You can resolve, or reopen a resolved, comment thread to better track the active comments.

 1. In the **Comments** pane, next to a comment, select **...**, and then select **Resolve comment**.
 1. The comment thread appears as **Resolved**.